sanheensethi/notes/OOPS/Readme.md

 > OOps bhi ek style hai jisse hum apni problems ko solve krte hai/ development krte hai

+Procedural programming is about writing procedures or functions that perform operations on the data, while object-oriented programming is about creating objects that contain both data and functions.

+- Advantages:
+    1.  faster and easier to execute
+    2.  provides a clear structure for the programs
+    3.  helps to keep the C++ code DRY "Don't Repeat Yourself"
+    4.  makes the code easier to maintain, modify and debug
+    5.  makes it possible to create full reusable applications with less code and shorter development time

+> Note : The "Don't Repeat Yourself" (DRY) principle is about reducing the repetition of code.
+You should extract out the codes that are common for the application, and place them at a single place and reuse them instead of repeating it.

 ## 6 Main Piller of OOPs are

 1. Class